FrancescoCioria/babel-plugin-buildo-react-components/README.md

 ```

 ## Caveats
-imports from the `/src` folder are not supported yet, you can't install from `buildo/react-components` :(
+imports from the `/lib` folder are not supported yet so you must include `/buildo-react-components/` in `webpack`

 ## How it works